databendlabs/databend-docs/docs/en/guides/55-performance/00-cluster-key.md

 Rows are sorted based on the Temperature column in each block (file).
 However, there can be overlapping age ranges between blocks.
 If a query falls precisely within the overlapping range of blocks, it requires reading multiple blocks.
 The number of blocks involved in this situation is referred to as the "Depth."
 Therefore, the smaller the depth, the better.
 This implies that having fewer relevant blocks to read during queries enhances query performance.

 To see how well a table is clustered, use the function [CLUSTERING_INFORMATION](/sql/sql-functions/system-functions/clustering_information).
+**Note**: This function works only for clustered tables.
 For example,

 ```sql
  SELECT * FROM clustering_information('default','T');